What is a Classical Education?

 Classical education is over 2,500 years old and originates from the Greeks and Romans.
 It was refined in the Middle Ages into its current form.
 Classical refers to the period of time it was established and also the classical works that are studied.

 A classical education is an education aimed at human excellence.
 It is traditional in the ends it pursues, in the materials it uses, and in the methods it employs.
-Classical schools seek to cultivate virtuous habits of thought and action in order to orient students’ minds and affections to the true, the beautiful, and the good.
+Classical schools seek to cultivate ethical and humanistic habits of thought and action in order to orient students’ minds and affections to that of excellence, perseverance, concern, and active citizenship.
 To this end, classical schools offer a traditional course of study that focuses on the liberal arts and sciences, and a traditional pedagogy that emphasizes active forms of learning.

 Classical education employs a three-stage process of training the mind:

-(1) The grammar stage, which focuses on learning facts and laying the foundations for advanced study
+(1) The grammar stage, which focuses on learning facts and laying the foundations for advanced study. (elementary school)

-(2) The logic stage, which teaches students to reason out the relationships between facts and think through arguments
+(2) The logic stage, which teaches students to reason out the relationships between facts and think through perspective and theory (midde school)

-(3) The rhetoric stage, which focuses on wise and persuasive use of facts and arguments through speech and writing.
+(3) The rhetoric stage, which focuses on wise and persuasive use of facts, perspective, and theory through speech and writing. (middle & high school)

-Students at Monarch Classical School of the Arts will pursue wisdom and virtue at every grade level and in each of the many disciplines offered to our students.
-Monarch's academic focus is on developing thoughtful, literate, and expressive students through classical education, a time-tested model that is systematic and comprehensive.
+Students at Monarch Classical School of the Arts will pursue knowledge and wisdom at every grade level and in each of the many disciplines offered to our students.
+Our academic focus is on developing thoughtful, literate, and expressive students through a research and time-tested model that is systematic and comprehensive.